Swarm Settings Asset¶

 Timing & Visuals¶

-- Apply Fixed Timestep On Initialize — when enabled, the swarm applies the two timestep values below to Unity's
+- Apply Fixed Timestep On Initialize — on by default.
+The swarm writes the two timestep values below to Unity's

 None— visuals snap to the last simulated position each frame.Interpolate— visuals blend between the previous and current simulated positions.
 Smooth at normal frame rates; adds one fixed step of visual lag.Extrapolate— visuals project ahead using the agent's current velocity.
 Responsive but can overshoot on sharp direction changes.